hackerschoice/gsocket/README.md

 exit 0
 ```
-Not all environment variables are during system bootup.
-Thus we set some values to make the backdoor more enjoyable: *TERM=xterm-256color* and *SHELL=/bin/bash* and *HOME=/root*.
+Not all environment variables are set during system bootup.
+Set some variables to make the backdoor more enjoyable: *TERM=xterm-256color* and *SHELL=/bin/bash* and *HOME=/root*.
 The startup script (*/etc/rc.local*) uses */bin/sh* which does not support our *exec -a* trick.
 Thus we use */bin/sh* to start */bin/bash* which in turn does the *exec -a* trick and starts *gs-netcat*.
 Puh.
 The gs-netcat process is hidden (as *rsyslogd*) from the process list.
 Read [how to enable rc.local](https://linuxmedium.com/how-to-enable-etc-rc-local-with-systemd-on-ubuntu-20-04/) if */etc/rc.local* does not exist.

 Alternatively install gs-netcat as a [systemd service](examples/systemd-root-shell).